MystikoLab/.github/profile/README.md

 </p>

-# Welcome to RustCast!
+# Welcome to MystikoLabs!

-Our goal is to make efficient productivity software thats 100% free and open sourced.
+Our goal is to make apps for Macos that's open source.

 ## Here are a few quicklinks:
 - [MystikoLab website (still under development)](https://mystikolabs.com)